-This trailer model has a water hose connector marked "black tank flush".
+Selected trailer models have a water hose connector marked "black tank flush".
 To use, hook up a hose and turn on full force.
 Within the tank a spray head with a multiple holed head will spray the interior surface of the tank.
 The vacuum breaker and check valve will be located inside the trailer above the exterior connection.